ChronoSpike: An Adaptive Spiking Graph Neural Network for Dynamic Graphs: Experiments

-\paragraph{Architecture parameters.} Figure~\ref{fig:sens_sampling} shows that higher sampling improves performance, with $p=0.8$ optimal for Tmall and $p=0.6$ for DBLP.
-Moderate batch sizes ($\approx 500$) yield the best generalization, showing that large batches are unnecessary for stable training (Figure~\ref{sens_batch}).
-Hidden dimensions of $d \in [128, 64]$ provide the \textit{best trade-off}, while larger sizes (e.g., [512, 256]) add minimal benefits (Figure~\ref{sens_hidden}).
+\textbf{Architecture parameters. } Figure~\ref{fig:sens_sampling} shows that higher sampling improves performance, with $p=0.8$ optimal for Tmall and $p=0.6$ for DBLP on Macro-F1; DBLP's Micro-F1 instead peaks at $p=0.2$, so $p=0.6$ is a Macro/Micro compromise.
+Performance is flat across batch sizes $\{256, 500, 1024, 2048\}$ (within $\sim 0.5\%$ F1 on both datasets, Figure~\ref{sens_batch}); we default to $1024$ for throughput.
+Hidden dimensions of $(d_1, d_2)=(128, 64)$ provide the \textit{best trade-off}, while larger sizes (e.g., $(512, 256)$) add minimal benefits (Figure~\ref{sens_hidden}).